by Texas Homesteader ~

 Repurposed Coffee Can To Water Garden Plants

-Now when it’s time to water my one of my garden plants I take off the lid and fill the can with water from a water hose bringing rainwater from my cistern.
+When it’s time to water one of my garden plants I take off the lid and fill the can with rainwater.
 Then I snap the lid back on and carefully turn it upside down.

-Once again, gravity will do its thing and the water will drip slowly from those small holes.
-The roots get a thorough deep soak watering, giving the plant a fighting chance against the brutality of yet another 100-degree Texas summer day!
+Gravity will do its thing and the water will drip slowly from those small holes.
+The roots of my plant get a thorough deep soak watering, giving it a fighting chance against the brutality of yet another 100-degree Texas summer day!

 Since the coffee we love to drink comes in these handy cans, I always have plenty ready and waiting to be used.